BME1478H/Fall2022class/.github/ISSUE_TEMPLATE/question-template.md

 remember that this GitHub issue list is public, so if you have a sensitive question, please send an email to the TA email address instead.

+**Delete this text after you have read through it and are replace it with your question.
+This template will appear every time you open a new issue, so you don't need to memorize it.**

 [this link]: https://guides.github.com/features/mastering-markdown/
 [this StackOverflow post]: https://stackoverflow.com/help/how-to-ask